Graphs (2)

 The weight of a path is the sum of the weights of the edges in the path.
 A shortest path is a path whose weight has the lowest value among all paths with the same source and destination.
 A section of a shortest path is also a shortest path.

-A trivial solution to the problem is to enumerate all possible paths, and compare their distances.
+A trivial solution to the problem is to traverse the graph and enumerate all possible paths, and compare their distances.
 However, this solution is usually too time-consuming to be useful.

 If all edges are equally-weighted, the breadth-first search algorithm BFS introduced previously finds shortest paths from a source vertex to all other vertices.
 However, it does not work if the edges have different weights.

-To represent the shortest paths, an array d is used to record the shortest distance found so far between each vertex and the source, and an array π for the predecessor of each vertex on that path.
+To represent the shortest paths, an array d is used to record the shortest distance found so far from the source to each vertex, and an array π for the predecessor of each vertex on that path.
 The following algorithm initializes the data structure.

 Many shortest-path algorithms use the "relaxation" step, which maintains the shortest paths from a given source to v found so far, and try to improve them when a new vertex u is taken into consideration.
 The matrix w stores the weights of the edges.